ashok777/string-registry-service/README.md

 	   The service persists data to a text file in the local file system.
-	   Set the property 'local.datastore.file.path' in the application.properties file (in src/main/resources) to point to the needed file path.
+	   Set the property 'local.datastore.file.path' in the application.properties file (in src/main/resources) to point to the needed fully qualified file path.

-	   Log files are written to the file specified in the 'logging.file' property; set it as needed
+	   Log files are written to the file specified in the 'logging.file' property; set the fully qualified file path as needed

 	6. run: mvnw clean package
 	   This results in a .war file being produced (target/string-registry.war)